calmesam01/H-1B-visa-analysis/README.md

     2015 - 618724<br>
     2016 - 647804<br>

-4. The average salary of an employess in the US applying for an H-1B every year can be seen in the following graph.<br>
+4. The average salary of an employee in the US applying for an H-1B every year can be seen in the following graph.<br>

     ![h1b](https://user-images.githubusercontent.com/16416130/34522320-0f420300-f0b8-11e7-9f52-bf8933ebe8c4.png)